csoderlund/AW/README.md

 Requirements: Perl for the pipeline.
 Java and MySQL to build the database and view the results.

+Reference: C. Soderlund, W. Nelson, and S. Goff.
+(2014) Allele Workbench: transcriptome pipeline
+	and interactive graphics for allele specific expression.
+PLoS ONE

-The Allele Workbench (AW) is for the analysis of allele-specific expression.
+Description: The Allele Workbench (AW) is for the analysis of allele-specific expression.
 The pipeline has been tested on Linux, and the Java code has been tested on Linux and MacOSX.

 The package contains: